DanielPollithy/danielpollithy.github.io/_posts/2019-07-05-Hopfield-Networks.md

 For every pattern x the inverse of x is also a local minimum.

 If we try to store too many patterns so called **spin glass** states are generated.
 They are no linear combination of the original states.
 A network of N units has the capacity to store ~ 0.15N uncorrelated patterns.
+All the minima that have no associated pattern are called **spurious states**.

+If all weights are "+1" then the function calculated is something like k-Means/Hamming distance.

 More math about Hopfield nets [here](https://page.mi.fu-berlin.de/rojas/neural/chapter/K13.pdf).